Defining Spheres and Rays

 Then, each atom is assigned a spherical radius from a list of known van der Waals atomic radii.[1]

-Finally, we discard all atoms which have no intersection with a spherical region of radius \(r_\text{cutoff}\)
+Finally, we discard all atoms whose spheres have no intersection with a spherical region of radius \(r_\text{cutoff}\)

 centered on the central atom from the subsequent ray tracing process.

-An angular Zaremba-Conroy-Wolfsberg (ZCW) grid with variable density index \(\rho\),[2][3][4] is used to define a set of rays emanating from the origin (atom of interest) which evenly sample the surface of a sphere.
+An angular Zaremba-Conroy-Wolfsberg (ZCW) grid with variable density index \(\rho\),[2][3][4] is used to define a set of rays emanating from the origin (atom of interest) which almost evenly sample the surface of a sphere.
 The number of rays is controlled by the density index, as given in Table 1.

 ZCW density index \(\rho\) |